 Teen Dating Violence Awareness Month

 Every teen deserves healthy relationships in their lives.
 Encourage the young people in your life to talk openly about respect, consent and boundaries.
-Discuss with them what healthy relationships look like and contain. loveisrespect.org provides free materials for promoting teen dating violence prevention and education.
+Discuss with them what healthy relationships look like and how to keep them that way. loveisrespect.org provides free materials for promoting teen dating violence prevention and education.

-If you or someone you know is in an abusive dating relationship or situation, contact us for free services to help: call 340.773.9272 or use our contact form.
+If you or someone you know is in an abusive dating relationship or situation, contact us for confidential, free services including counseling, to help: call 340.773.9272, or use our contact form.